animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > In high school, Buffy the Vampire Slayer was my favorite TV show.
 My family couldn't afford Cable growing up, but we got Netflix in its early days, even for a short time in its DVD days when I was in middle school.
 I remember telling my mom to "invest" in Netflix, as if she could.
 >
 > In high school, I loved TV.
 One of my first favorite shows was Heroes, then Lost, and at some point Reaper, a show no one's heard of.
 But my favorite-favorite was Buffy the Vampire Slayer, which was available for streaming on Netflix.
 I was obsessed (as well as with ["Dr. Horrible's Sing-Along Blog"](https://youtu.be/Of9kHpCv1ts?si=FPBQagGV-MX0BOK4)).
+>
+> Almost nobody heard of it at my high school.
+>
+> The first person who took my recommendation got through multiple seasons, on my repeated insistence, and still didn't like it.
+>
-Almost nobody in my high school had heard of it before I recommended it, and nobody watched it prior to my recommendation, that I knew of.
-The first person who took my recommendation got through multiple seasons, on my repeated insistence, and still didn't like it.
-It wasn't until my senior year, that I met anybody who liked Buffy the Vampire Slayer, these two kids who went to a private school, who I met because I saw one of them had a totally different shared interest from a comment he made on Facebook, and I messaged him, he wanted to hang out to my surprise, and then he invited me to his birthday party where I met other kids who went to his school, including the other one, one of his friends who walked right up to me with a big smile and was so enthusiastic that I shared her love of Buffy.
+> It wasn't until my senior year, that I met anybody who liked Buffy the Vampire Slayer, these two kids who went to a private school, who I met because I saw one of them had a totally different shared interest from a comment he made on Facebook, and I messaged him, he wanted to hang out to my surprise, and then he invited me to his birthday party where I met other kids who went to his school, including the other one, one of his friends who walked right up to me with a big smile and was so enthusiastic that I shared her love of Buffy.
 We loved it — an unusual amount — the meeting was "serendipitious."
+But at that school, a private wealthier school, those tastes seemed surprisingly more appreciated, and I found in college, while still usually rare to meet other fans, the taste was more commonly appreciated, too, and the two best friends I made after befriending these two were also remarkably serendipitous.
+>
-But at that school, those tastes seemed surprisingly more appreciated, and I found in college, while still usually rare to meet other rabid/amazing fans, the taste was more commonly appreciated, too.
-Two of the first friends I made in college, by extreme coincidence, specifically loved Buffy as much as I did and were the girls in my neighboring dorm, one of whom had messaged me about Joss Whedon specifically, all of us assigned to those rooms entirely by the university's random selection.
+> Two of the first friends I made in college, by extreme coincidence, specifically loved Buffy as much as I did and were the girls in my neighboring dorm, one of whom had messaged me about Joss Whedon specifically, all of us assigned to those rooms entirely by the university's random selection.
 We'd become best friends.
 I pretty much lived in their dorm.
 It was extremely coincidental.
 The other dorm near ours also housed a girl who liked Buffy a lot, by chance.
-There were more people neighboring me in that Freshman hall who liked Buffy a lot, than perhaps all the people I'd meet in college thereafter who did so too.
+There were more people neighboring me in that Freshman hall who liked Buffy a lot, than perhaps all the people I'd meet in college thereafter who did so too, and all those I met previous up to then.
 >
 > I didn't meet too many Buffy fans thereafter, actually, for the remainder of my undergrad years.
 >
 > I didn't know Henry was one of them.
 >
-> Buffy appreciation, quite honestly in high school, was how I measured intelligence.
+> Buffy appreciation, quite honestly, was how I measured intelligence, a pretty high standard at my high school.
 >
 > It was a huge coincidence that his favorite show was Buffy.
 I joined his PhD program not knowing that.
 I found out 2 years in, and gave him my "Philosophy of Buffy" book as a gift.
-I had no idea he liked it.
+I had no idea he liked it (Buffy, I mean; I still don't know if he liekd the book).
 Apparently, he was "obsessed with it," which he added, is "kind of weird."
 >
 > But it wasn't.
 >
 > Buffy was my favorite show all through high school and college, and probably still is today.
 >
 > Henry was a youthful elderly man with a lot of wisdom, very-much a Giles figure.
 Actually, he resembled Joss Whedon, the way he quipped, but acted to me like Giles, Buffy's "Watcher" (advisor), in his manner and support.
+>
+> And, like my early intuition of MHDPA, he had a rare taste for something others didn't appreciate quite that obsessively, that much.

 Henry and I both didn't have experience with deep learning prior to when I entered the PhD program.
 Up until that summer before my first year as a PhD student, I had been working with random forest models.
 I had to teach myself — really quickly —  and through hard-to-believe intuition, the full state of the art and then some as I started the program, as I took grad-level depth and "breadth" courses, none of which at the University of Rochester were especially helpful, and my professors and students around me had very little to offer.